 The nature and operation of the electronic payment system is not specified.
-The selection is subject to standards set by the electronic recording commission.
+The selection is subject to standards set by the Electronic Recording Commission or state agency and the choice of the recorder.
 Among others, the alternatives might include a subscription service with a regular billing system, a prepayment system with recording and access charges applied against a deposited amount, or a payment per individual service system.